 Caitlyn is the creator of two popular proofreading courses: General Proofreading and Legal Proofreading at Proofread Anywhere.

 She started out as a proofreader for court reporters, and later on figured that she could actually make more money as a freelance proofreader than on her day job.

-Pro Tip: Create a Business Website
+Pro Tip: Create a Website for Your Proofreading Service

 Regardless of which work-from-home proofreading jobs you choose, I highly recommend setting up your own website for your proofreading services.

 Having a business website can help you improve your visibility, show up in Google search results, showcase your skills or services, and provide social proof.

 It doesn’t cost much money (best price here!) and you also don’t have to know how to code or design to be able to create a proofreading services website.

 If you need help with starting a business website, you can simply follow this simple step-by-step guide on how to build a WordPress website and get your website set up in 15 minutes.

 1-3.
 Freelance Sites: UpWork, Freelancer and People Per Hour

 I am not going to lie.
 There are more low-paying jobs on freelance sites like UpWork, Freelancer, and People Per Hour.
 Since there are millions of freelancers from all over the world using these platforms, there’s always somebody bidding less on each job.